 - Turn off the pump

-- Open a faucet to relieve the pressure
+- Open a tap to relieve the pressure

 - Check the outside water inlet connection: remove the filter screen and push and hold the valve open until you see antifreeze, then replace the filter